jacksonianrtaylor/movie_rec_proj/README.md

 * This was observed when testing the same parameters for (160 or 320) times in a seperate cell.
 It showed that with these tests the average RMSE was higher than what was found in the optmimization process.
 In other words it produced worse results when generalizing to new data.

-* Although increasing the number of tests in the bayesain optmiation process helped reduce the overestimation of the hyperparameters there was still slight issues with over estimation.
+* Although increasing the number of tests in the bayesain optmiation process helped reduce the overestimation of the hyperparameters, there was still slight issues with over estimation.

 * Also, the more iterations of the bayesain optmiation process helps with outputing good parameters but it also increase the chance of over inflating them and likely required more tests per iteration to produce honest results.